cs50nestm/cs50labs/booleans/README.md

 Another type of conditional we can use in C is the `switch` statement, which takes one variable, and defines what code should run based on which case the variable matches.

-An example of using `switch` is shown in the following block of code where the variable `grade` is already defined as a `char` and we want to print out the message, "Excellent!" if `grade` is an 'A', "Good!" if `grade` is a 'B', "Passing" if `grade` is a 'C' and "Better try again!" if `grade` is anything else.
+An example of using `switch` is shown in the following block of code where the variable `grade` is already defined as a `char` and we want to print out the message, "Excellent!" if `grade` is an 'A', "Good!" if `grade` is a 'B', "Passing" if `grade` is a 'C' and "Better try again!" if `grade` is anything else:

 ```c
 switch (grade)